-Buzz Bissinger is best known for Friday Night Lights, the New York Times number one bestseller about the impact of high school football on small-town life.
+Buzz Bissinger is best known for Friday Night Lights, the New York Times number-one bestseller about the impact of high school football on small-town life.
 Published in 1990, the book has sold roughly two million copies and is still in print.
-He is also the author of the New York Times bestseller Three Nights in August, about major league baseball and the timeless beauty of the game through the eyes of legendary St. Louis Cardinals manager Tony La Russa; Shooting Stars, written with NBA basketball great LeBron James who tells the story of his basketball career growing up where he and his four best friends ultimately won a high school championship; A Prayer for the City, about urban America thru the eyes of then-Philadelphia mayor Ed Rendell; and Father’s Day, a memoir that chronicles Bissinger’s relationship with his twin son Zachary, who was born premature and weighed one pound, eleven ounces at birth.
+He is also the author of the New York Times bestseller Three Nights in August, about Major League Baseball and the timeless beauty of the game through the eyes of legendary St. Louis Cardinals manager Tony La Russa; Shooting Stars, written with NBA basketball great LeBron James, who tells the story of his basketball career and of growing up, when he and his four best friends ultimately won a high school championship; A Prayer for the City, about urban America through the eyes of then-Philadelphia Mayor Ed Rendell; and Father’s Day, a memoir that chronicles Bissinger’s relationship with his twin son Zachary, who was born premature and weighed one pound, eleven ounces, at birth.

 He and his wife, Lisa, divide their time between Philadelphia and the Pacific Northwest.
-They are the parents of three grown sons, Caleb and twins Gerry and Zachary, and two rescue dogs named Kaci and Pippen who, despite their old age, might as well be children.
+They are the parents of three grown sons, Caleb and twins Gerry and Zachary, and two rescue dogs, Kaci and Pippen, who, despite their old age, might as well be children.

 Friday Night Lights, 25th Anniversary Edition: A Town, a Team, and a Dream (2015)

 Father’s Day: A Journey into the Mind and Heart of My Extraordinary Son (2012)

 Three Nights in August: Strategy, Heartbreak, and Joy Inside the Mind of a Manager (2005)